lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     range Coulomb interactions associated with *tip4p/long*.
-    Finally, the style for the bonds and angles of the water molecules are defined, although they are not important since its a rigid water model.
+    Finally, the style for the bonds and angles of the water molecules are defined, although they are not important since it is a rigid water model.

 ..  container:: justify

-    Before going further, we also need to make a few change to our data file.
+    Before going further, we also need to make a few changes to our data file.
     Currently, *dilatedSiO.data* only includes two atom types, but we need four.
 Copy the previously generated *dilatedSiO.data* file within *Addingwater/*.
 Currently, *dilatedSiO.data* starts with: